firstbirdtech/api-docs/source/includes/_users.md

 # Users

-Users are one of the main pillars of Firstbird.
+Users are one of the main pillars of Employee Referrals.

 ## Get All Users